 Everyone likes to have memories and many divers bring their underwater cameras to take pictures of beautiful lush coral garden reefs, and small and large unique aquatic life.

 When you get home from your dive vacation, you share your pictures with your friends and family and again you’re the envy of them all.

 You take pictures of everyone you connected with and treasure those awesome memories.
 They are yours and no one can take them away.

 While many land lovers go to aquariums to learn about sea life, we get to interact with them.
 Humpback whales, sharks, whale sharks, manta rays and turtles, etc. come to visit us.
 Sometimes, you can even see them give birth.

 14) Pretty Cool Dive Gear

 Wearing dive gear is always fascinating and you will learn all about them during your course.
-There are lots of different and colorful wetsuits, the shorties and full lengths, thick and thin ones.
-Different style BCDs (Buoyancy Control Devices) and colorful dive masks of various shapes and sizes, and regulators and fins.
+There are lots of different and cool-looking wetsuits, the shorties and full-lengths, thick and thin ones.
+Different style BCDs (Buoyancy Control Devices) and colourful dive masks of various shapes and sizes, and regulators and fins.
 Of course, there are dive bags and other accessories.